r4m/aagentforce-url-shortener/README.md

 ## 4. Public Redirect Page

+> Notice: you can you whatever site you prefer, even a newly created one.
+In my case I used the predefined `sfpwebhook` website.

 1. Go to **Setup > All Sites > [your site with /s/ path] > Workspace > Builder**
 2. Create a new page named `RedirectPage`
    - URL: `/redirect`